Injected Scripts That Transmit User Data

 The third step is the bottleneck.
 Safe Browsing reviews can take 24 to 72 hours after submission.
 Cleanup without Safe Browsing clearance leaves the site flagged, and Google Ads will keep refusing the appeal.

 Google defines a compromised site as one whose code has been manipulated to benefit a third party without the owner's knowledge, often harming visitors.
-The examples below come from Google's published list.
+Swipe through the seven attack patterns Google explicitly publishes — these are the patterns the automated scanner matches against your destination.

 Code added to the site that captures form data, login credentials, or payment information and sends it to an attacker.